maia-s/sdl3-sys-rs/sdl3-sys/README.md

 ### Building from source

-When building from source with the `build-from-source` feature flag, you can enable these additional features to modify the build.
+When building from source with the `build-from-source` feature flag, you can enable these additional features to configure the build.
 These have no effect when not building from source.

 | Feature | Description |
 | ------- | ----------- |